 SIMS profile of Al and N from a 2” SiC wafer.
 The Al profile was acquired using oxygen beam sputtering, and N profile was acquired using Cs beam sputtering.
 The whole wafer capability provides doping concentration and thickness of each epi layer without breaking the wafer.
 A N detection limit of ~2e16 atoms/cc can be achieved after ~2 hours of pumping.

 SIMS ANALYSIS OF INDIVIDUAL SiC PARTICLES FOR ACCURATE BULK CONCENTRATION MEASUREMENT

 Using a special sample preparation technique and a new SIMS analytical protocol, individual SiC particles with a size ranging from 100 μm to 500 μm in a SiC powder sample can be analyzed.
 This innovative approach eliminates contributions from surface contamination to bulk concentration.

 N profiles for two different SiC particles from the same batch of powder samples.
 The SIMS results for these two particles show good batch bulk concentration consistency.

-Contact us today for your SIMS Measurements of Silicon Carbide needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your SIMS Measurements of Silicon Carbide needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.